HE-Personal: Programme "FH-Personal" BMBF Project at Esslingen University of Applied Sciences

 A professorship is family-friendly due to the civil servant status and flexibility in scheduling.
 There is even the possibility of going part-time by arrangement and/or registering your child at the university's own day-care centre.

-Requirements for an HAW professorship according to the Baden-Württemberg State University Act (in German):
+Requirements for an HAW professorship according to the State Higher Education Act (in German):

 • Completed PhD